 Chinese courses develop communication competence in listening, speaking, reading, and writing.
 Discover the rich culture of China, Hong Kong, and Taiwan; nourish hidden wisdom from Confucianism to Daoism; savor the art of Chinese calligraphy; and engage in global society.
-If you desire to learn more about China and Asia, consider a major or minor in East Asian Studies or International Business with Language and Culture.
+If you desire to learn more about China and Asia, consider a major or minor in Asian Studies or International Business with Language and Culture.

 The French program comprises a rich curriculum in language, culture, literature, and film.
 An education in French prepares students for a variety of careers in industries such as fashion, culinary arts, diplomatic relations, and international sports.
 A major or minor in French pairs wells with a degree in International Business with Language and Culture.